sandersn/vscode-eslint/README.md

 ## Triage

-TODO: Builtins are done through suggestions:no-implied-eval
+TODO: Builtins are done through suggestions:no-retricted-globals
 TODO: remember to check tsc errors also